Tommertom/coderBOT/docs/shippi-art-landing-page.md

 **shippi.art transforms Telegram into your personal AI-powered development terminal.**

-Get instant access to your complete dev environment - GitHub Copilot, Claude CLI, any command-line tool - directly from your phone, anywhere in the world.
+Get instant access to your complete dev environment - GitHub Copilot CLI, Claude AI, Google Gemini, any command-line tool - directly from your phone, anywhere in the world.

 #### How It Works
 1. 📱 **Message your bot** - Send commands via Telegram
-2. 🤖 **AI assists you** - GitHub Copilot & Claude at your fingertips
+2. 🤖 **AI assists you** - GitHub Copilot CLI, Claude AI & Google Gemini at your fingertips
 3. 🚀 **Ship instantly** - Deploy, debug, monitor - all from mobile
 4. 📸 **See everything** - Real-time terminal screenshots with full visual feedback